Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	}

 ### close()
-The `close()` function closes the connection to the peripheral.
-The `onDisconnected()` callback is called when the connection is closed.
+The `close` function terminates the peripheral connection.
+The `onDisconnected` callback is called when the connection is closed.

 	onConnected(device) {
 		trace(`connected to device ${device.address}\n`);